 Hole 3 (Lethangie) Par 4

-Short Par 4, driveable for longer hitters but beware, 2 large copses of fir trees either side of the fairway are waiting for an errant drive!
+A short Par 4, driveable for longer hitters, but beware, two large copses of fir trees either side of the fairway are waiting for an errant drive!
 A good drive sets up a short second shot to a green guarded by bunkers left and right.
 Great birdie opportunity!

 Hole 4 (Hawthorns) Par 3

-Attractive little Par 3.
+An attractive little Par 3.
 A short iron is required to a generous and gentle sloping green.
-3 bunkers around the green await a misdirected shot and a grassy ditch in front of the green if you under club!
+The three bunkers around the green await a misdirected shot and there is a grassy ditch in front of the green if you under club!
 A good tee shot will set up a birdie opportunity.

 An alternative tee on the back 9 gives a totally different angle of attack to the green.

 An elevated tee shot to the fairway beneath, generally plays back into a prevailing westerly wind.
 Avoid the copses of trees on either side of the fairway at all costs to set up an uphill second shot into a well bunkered green that may play longer than you think!
 Par is a good score.